top of page

 To split your workouts, it's best to focus on different muscle groups on different days.
 For example, you can work on your chest and triceps on Monday, back and biceps on Wednesday, and legs and shoulders on Friday.
 This will allow each muscle group to have adequate time to recover and grow.
 If you're new to fitness, however, begin with a full-body workout 2-3x per week on non-consecutive days.

-It's important to note that strength training can be intense and potentially dangerous if done improperly.
+It's important to note that strength training can be intense and potentially dangerous if done improperly or if you are someone who has preexisting musculoskeletal issues.
 For this reason, it's recommended to consult with a professional, such as a personal trainer, to help you develop a safe and effective strength training program that's tailored to your needs and goals.
 If you don't have someone in your area that can help you, remote virtual personal training & fitness coaching may be a good fit for you.

 It's also crucial to have proper rest and recovery days in between strength training sessions.
 During rest days, your muscles repair and grow, and without adequate rest, you risk overtraining and injury.
 Additionally, getting enough sleep is essential for overall health and recovery.
 Aim for 7-9 hours of quality sleep each night to support your strength training goals.